selwynpolit/d9book/book/development.md

     auto_reload: true
     cache: false
 ```
+If the parameters section is already present in the development.services.yml file, append the twig.config section to it.

 ::: tip Note
-If the parameters section is already present in the development.services.yml file, append the twig.config section to it.*
+The new way to enable Twig debugging is via the user interface.
+In the menus select `Configuration`, `Development`, `Development Settings` (or navigate to `/admin/config/development/settings`) and check the `Twig development mode` box, then check the boxes for  `Twig debug mode` and `disable Twig cache`.
+You can also check the `Do not cache markup` at this time.

 :::

 7\.
 Rebuild the Drupal cache (`ddev drush cr`) otherwise your website will encounter an unexpected error on page reload.